code-obos/servicebuilder/README.md

 * Updated to Mockito version 2.

 ## Breaking changes in v7
-* Updated ActiveMqListenerAddon to require MessageHandler
+* Updated ActiveMqListenerAddon to require MessageHandler.
+* Added annotation for fine grained application token id handling on resource and specific endpoints.